 Regorafenib for advanced hepatocellular cancer (July 2016)

 Regorafenib is an orally active inhibitor of a variety of kinases implicated in angiogenic and tumor growth-promoting pathways.
-A benefit for second-line regorafenib was suggested in the phase III RESORCE trial, in which 573 patients with advanced hepatocellular cancer (HCC) and radiologic progression after first-line sorafenib were randomly assigned to regorafenib or placebo .
-In a preliminary report presented at the 18th World Congress on Gastrointestinal Cancer, regorafenib was associated with a significant prolongation in median overall survival (10.6 versus 7.8 months) and significantly higher rates of objective antitumor response and disease control.
-Grade 3 or 4 adverse events occurring more often with regorafenib were hypertension, hand-foot skin reaction, fatigue, and diarrhea; 68 percent of patients required regorafenib dose modification for adverse events.
-While these data are preliminary, and optimal patient selection has not been established, a trial of regorafenib is a reasonable option for patients progressing after first-line sorafenib who maintain a good performance status and adequate liver function, and who are willing to trade treatment-related morbidity for the possibility of a small gain in overall survival.
+A benefit for second-line regorafenib was suggested in the phase III RESORCE trial, in which 573 patients with advanced hepatocellular cancer (HCC) progressing after first-line sorafenib were randomly assigned to regorafenib or placebo .
+Regorafenib improved the disease control rate and prolonged median overall survival (10.6 versus 7.8 months).
+Grade 3 or 4 adverse events occurring more often with regorafenib were hypertension, hand-foot skin reaction, fatigue, and diarrhea; 68 percent of patients required dose modification for adverse events.
+A trial of regorafenib is reasonable for patients progressing after first-line sorafenib who maintain a good performance status and adequate liver function, and who are willing to trade treatment-related morbidity for the possibility of a small gain in overall survival.
 (See "Systemic treatment for advanced hepatocellular carcinoma", section on 'Regorafenib'.)

 Adjuvant therapy following resection of renal cell carcinoma (October 2016)